Tranquillo Cremona: Scapigliatura

 Cremona’s sitters were frequently Scapigliati themselves or members of their families.
 Most notable among these portraits, for their psychological penetration of character and rendering of colour and space, are those of Alberto Carlo and Guido Pisani Dossi (both 1867; priv. col.).
-In 1870 Cremona again attracted the attention of the critics with The Kiss, later retitled the Two Cousins (1870; Rome, Galleria Nazionale d'Arte Moderna).
+In 1870, Cremona again attracted the attention of the critics with The Kiss, later retitled the Two Cousins (1870; Rome, Galleria Nazionale d'Arte Moderna).

 This success led Cremona in two directions: first, he expanded his activity as a portrait painter, the most important commission being for portraits of Signor Deschamps (1875; Milan, Gaspare Gussoni priv. col.) and Signora Deschamps (1875; Galleria d'Arte Moderna, Milan), which is one of Cremona’s most outstanding mature works.
 Secondly, he executed a series of paintings and watercolours, a medium with which he had recently begun to experiment, in which he investigated not only the effects of light and colour but also the various forms of sentiment expressed between children and young people, frequently turning his attention to the repressed sensuality of their emotions, as in Attraction (1874; Galleria d'Arte Moderna, Milan).
 These works were frequently supplied with frivolous or allegorical titles.

 One of Cremona's masterpieces, the outstanding painting La Melodia (1874, private collection), dates back to this period.
 It shows a woman at a piano, in an impressionist style, face leaning partially away, challenging us to view the musical composition as the subject of the brushstrokes, instead of persons or dimensional objects.

 Cremona extended his interest in personal relationships by investigating (in secular rather than religious terms) the mother and child theme, for example Maternal Love (1873; Galleria d'Arte Moderna, Milan).
 This may have been prompted by the birth of his first child in 1873.
 Through these two series Cremona developed a penetrating insight into emotions.
 At times his work was overpoweringly sentimental, but at his best he produced such impressive pieces as Ivy (1878; Turin Civic Gallery of Modern and Contemporary Art).
 This work, commissioned by Benedetto Junck, was his last completed oil painting, and it made an immense impact on Milanese cultural circles.
 The way in which Cremona portrayed the two lovers, a common theme in his work, was completely alien to the Realist painters.
-Ivy marked the culmination of Cremona’s attempts, influenced by Scapigliati ideas, to produce passionate yet ambiguous intensity using evanescent luminosity and simplified forms.
+Ivy marked the culmination of Cremona’s attempts, influenced by Scapigliati's ideas, to produce passionate yet ambiguous intensity using evanescent luminosity and simplified forms.

-In 1878 Cremona was nominated head of the art school at Pavia, but he died a few months later, reportedly as a result of the poison accumulated from his habit of mixing lead-based paints on his arm.
+In 1878, Cremona was nominated head of the art school at Pavia, but he died a few months later, reportedly as a result of the poison accumulated from his habit of mixing lead-based paints on his arm.
 Vittore Grubicy de Dragon organized a retrospective exhibition of Cremona’s paintings in the Ridotto della Scala in the same year.
-This exhibition was highly successful, and as a result the prices of Cremona’s paintings rose considerably.
+This exhibition was highly successful, and as a result, the prices of Cremona’s paintings rose considerably.
 Grubicy continued to promote Cremona’s work in his articles and the exhibitions he organized, and Cremona remained popular for many years.